wayneclub/Subtitle-Downloader/README.md

 ## NOTICE

-- Few streaming services have Geo-blocking, make sure you are in same region or use proxy to overcome.
+- Few streaming services have Geo-blocking, make sure you are in the same region or use a proxy to bypass restrictions.
 - Disney+ doesn't support VPN.

 ## FAQ